 Home >> What We Do >> Keep You Informed >> Science Corner >>

-Despite that fact that animal experiments lack human relevance, are expensive and time-consuming, and pose ethical challenges, the use of animals in research, testing and education is widely practiced in the United States and around the world.
+Despite that fact that animal experiments lack human relevance, are expensive and time-consuming, and pose ethical challenges, animal use in science (i.e. in research, testing and education) is widely practiced in the United States and around the world.

 The scope of animal use in science today includes virtually every field of investigation.
-Click below to learn more about the use of animals in:
+Click below to learn more about animal use in science in:

 Animals are used in basic and biomedical research, behavioral research, military research, agricultural research, veterinary research, and drug development and testing.